spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/05-enable-non-fips-settings/03-use-non-fips-addon-packs.md

 # Prerequisites

-There are no prerequisites.
+- You need tenant admin permission to enable this feature.

 # Allow Non-FIPS Add-On Packs

-1. Log in to [Palette](https://console.spectrocloud.com/) as a tenant admin.
+1. Log in to [Palette VerteX](https://console.spectrocloud.com/) as a tenant admin.

 2. Navigate to the left **Main Menu** and click on **Tenant Settings**.

-Next, on the **Tenant Settings Menu**, select **Platform Settings**.
+3. On the **Tenant Settings Menu**, select **Platform Settings**.

-3. Enable the **Allow non-FIPS add-on packs** option.
+4. Enable the **Allow non-FIPS add-on packs** option.
 When you enable this option, you are prompted to confirm the use of non-FIPS add-on packs for the tenant.

 ![Diagram showing the Allow non-FIPS add-on packs toggle enabled.](/vertex_use-non-fips-settings_nonFips-addon-packs.png)